Ortigas Center: Districts

-North Side
+North Side (Quezon City)

-The northern portion of the area is part of Quezon City.
-It is situated south of Ugong Norte.
+The northern portion of the area is part of Quezon City, situated south of Barangay Ugong Norte.
 The EDSA Shrine and Robinsons Galleria is situated here.
-Robinsons Galleria is a mixed-use complex composed of two high-rise office towers namely the Galleria Corporate Center and the Robinsons Equitable Tower, the Holiday Inn Manila Ortigas and Crowne Plaza Manila Galleria, the Galleria Regency and a 5-level shopping mall.
-Before Robinsons Galleria, this mall used to be an open land owned by SSS within Ortigas Center.
+Robinsons Galleria is a mixed-use complex composed of two high-rise office towers namely the Galleria Corporate Center and the Robinsons Equitable Tower, and three high-rise hotels namely, the Holiday Inn & Suites Manila Galleria, the Crowne Plaza Manila Galleria, and the Galleria Regency, as well as a 5-level shopping mall.
+Before Robinsons Galleria was built, this used to be an open land owned by SSS within Ortigas Center.
 In 1986, they used the land for the People Power Revolution.
 In 1987, John Gokongwei bought the large portion of the land from SSS.
-It started construction on mid-1988 and finished on late-1989.
-The mall opened in 1990 being the first mall of Robinsons Malls.
-Buildings like the UnionBank Plaza, Marco Polo Ortigas Manila, The Robinsons Cyberscape, The Orient Square, The Joy-Nostalg Center, The Meralco Theater are located here, as well as the Famous EDSA Shrine.
+It started construction in mid-1988 and finished in late-1989.
+The mall opened in 1990, being the first Robinsons Mall.

-West Side
+West Side (Mandaluyong)

 The western portion of Ortigas Center is part of Mandaluyong.
 It is in the eastern side of Barangay Wack-Wack Greenhills.
-Mandaluyong is known for being the "Shopping Capital of the Philippines" because it is home to a cluster of shopping centers which stand side by side.
-This is where most of the shopping malls in the area located like SM Megamall, The Podium, Shangri-la Plaza Mall and St. Francis Square Mall.
-It is also proximity to nearby Robinsons Cybergate Center.
-The Asian Development Bank Headquarters, The Edsa Shangri-La, Manila, The One Shangri-La Place Towers, The St. Francis Shangri-La Place The Malayan Plaza, The Discovery Suites, and The BDO Corporate Center are also located here.
+Mandaluyong is known for being the "Shopping Capital of the Philippines" because it is home to a cluster of shopping centers which stand side by side, those being SM Megamall, The Podium, St. Francis Square Mall, and Shangri-la Plaza.
+The Asian Development Bank Headquarters, BDO Corporate Center Ortigas, San Miguel Corporation Headquarters, and the Shang Central, are also located here.

-East Side
+East Side (Pasig)

 The eastern portion is part of Pasig and is where most of the Ortigas Center's skyscrapers are located.
 The whole place is politically known as Barangay San Antonio.
 It is where most of Pasig's financial resources are primarily concentrated.
-The barangay of San Antonio has the largest income in Pasig, second only to San Lorenzo Village of Makati as the largest single income-generated government unit in the Philippines.
-Buildings like The Benpres Building (including the Lopez Museum), One Corporate Centre, One San Miguel Avenue, Orient Square, Wynsum Corporate Plaza, as well as the Department of Education (Philippines) Headquarters, The Tektite Towers, houses the former trading floor of the Philippine Stock Exchange, Ayala Malls The 30th, The Octagon (Ortigas Center) and The Capitol Commons are located here.
+Barangay San Antonio has the largest income in Pasig, second only to Barangay San Lorenzo of Makati as the largest single income-generating government unit in the Philippines.
+Buildings like the Meralco Theater, Marco Polo Ortigas Manila, UnionBank Plaza, One Corporate Centre, One San Miguel Avenue, as well as the Department of Education (Philippines) Central Office and Region IV-B/Mimaropa Headquarters, Tektite Towers (which housed the former trading floor of the Philippine Stock Exchange), and Ayala Malls The 30th, are located here.
+The now-demolished Ortigas Building and Benpres Building (including the Lopez Museum) were also located here.

-The eastern extension areas of Ortigas Center are Ortigas East located at Barangay Ugong along C-5 Road and Capitol Commons located at Barangay Oranbo.